davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ---

+2/6: as a setup to the below, it may be worthwhile to frame the way we abstracted the algorithm

+Consensus algorithms appear to be nondeterministic.
+When you have competing proposals, the algorithm picks one arbitrarily / largely at random.
+Different executions starting from the same starting conditions can end up deciding on different answers.
+They’re non-deterministic.

+That’s odd though .. look again, all of our code is 100% deterministic so far.
+No random calls, no timeouts ... where is the non-determinism coming from?

+The answer is the network.

+Different network delivery orders cause a deterministic algorithm to potentially decide different things in different executions from the same starting conditions.

+That suggests we should pay close attention to network messages and the order they are received and processed, and how that affects what the deterministic code we write is doing.
+Indeed, that is the way FLP looked at it too.

 1/30: came up with a new option for flowing this section

-First, explain the key situation that FLP is concerned with: there are two inbound messages to the same node, and the relative order those messages are processed determines what the algorithm ultimately decides.
+First, explain the key situation that FLP is concerned with: there are two messages addressed to the same node, both have already been sent, and the relative order those messages are processed determines what the algorithm ultimately decides.

 That probably sounds abstract, so show it again in terms of the split vote situation: 5 nodes, 2v2 split vote, two inbound proposal messages for both values to the last node.
 Now we have two inbound messages and the relative order they are processed decides for the whole system (out rule is first in wins, but there could be others)